-Clean air plan 'ambitious but vague'
+Air pollution plans to tackle wood burners

 They describe air pollution as the fourth biggest threat to public health after cancer, obesity and heart disease.

-The Environment Secretary Michael Gove said: "Air quality has improved significantly since 2010 but sixty years on from the historic Clean Air Act a clear truth remains - air pollution is making people ill, shortening lives and damaging our economy and environment.
+Environment Secretary Michael Gove said: "Air quality has improved significantly since 2010 but 60 years on from the historic Clean Air Act a clear truth remains - air pollution is making people ill, shortening lives and damaging our economy and environment.

 "This clean air strategy sets out the comprehensive action required across all parts of the government to improve air quality."